8r14z/coding-interview-prep/README.md

 #### Radix sort
 Sort a list of integers

 **Step 1.
-Decompose each integer into set of digits by base b.
-For example:**
+Decompose each integer into set of digits by base b**

+For example:
 ```python
 num = 10
 digits = []